 It Comes At Night

 It Comes At Night is a small scale apocalypse film.
-There’s no government angle or large sprawling set pieces; it’s a mostly claustrophobic thriller, centered around an understandably cautious man (Joel Edgerton) protecting his family from an unknown virus.
+There’s no government angle or large sprawling set pieces; it’s a mostly claustrophobic thriller, centered around an understandably cautious man (Joel Edgerton) protecting his family in their home in the middle of the woods from an unknown thing or things.
 A stranger shows up at their doorstep, surprising given the remoteness of where the movie takes place, planting doubt and distrust in Edgerton’s character Paul and setting a promising table for things to come.